 2. Learn new things on your instrument

 Like everything else, learning new stuff on your instrument never stops.
 It’s a life long process.
 New techniques, new licks and riffs, new playing styles, etc., not only help you find more melodic and harmonic ideas, but also improves your ability to enhance the overall sound of your song, while producing as well as performing live.
+It’s even more effective when you track your progress as you learn.
+During the learning process, you will also stumble upon many melodic ideas for your songs every now and then.
+So make sure you keep the voice recorder on.

 3. Reading more

 Reading more books!
 Yes ladies and gentleman, it has been said a million times before me, and I won’t keep myself from saying it again.
 Out of all the ‘7 things that will help you evolve as a songwriter’, this particular habit has been the most effective one for me.
 Not only fiction, but reading in general, can open up a lot of possibilities for you in terms of songwriting.
 I’ve found things that I’ve included in my songs while reading Wikipedia pages, news articles, and what not!
 So keep reading stuff; fiction, non-fiction, memes (lol), social media captions, quotes, and whatever you want to read.
+Note down everything that you find interesting.

 4. Listening to new music

 Listen to new music, preferably every day.
 By new I don’t mean the latest music necessarily.
 By new I mean the songs you’ve not listened to before.
 Some good places to find new music are Spotify playlists and music blogs.
-You can also search for music playlists on Pinterest and check out the Song of the day section of our blog.
+You can search for music playlists on Pinterest and check out the Song of the day section of our blog.
 You can also apply it to No.2.
 Listen to a new song, and then learn playing it on your instrument – the rhythm, licks and riffs, solos, etc.

 5. Exploring different genres